Canon G1 X vs Nikon B600

 It is notable that the G1X has a hotshoe, while the B600 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The B600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G1X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the G1X and B600 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Nikon B600 Manual.

 So how do things add up?
 Which of the two cameras – the Canon G1 X or the Nikon B600 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.